skramm/cpphtmltags/manual.md

 - `printWithContent( "something" )`

 Once it is opened, you can explicitly close it with `closeTag()`.
-But this also called automatically by the destructor, that is called when the variable goes out of scope.
+But this also called automatically by the destructor, which is called when the variable goes out of scope.

 #### A.1.c - Which one should I use ?